learnk8s/learnk8s.io/src/advancedKubectl/content.md

 In other words, kubectl talks to exactly the same API as the internal components, such as the scheduler or kubelet.

-The full specification of this API for the currently latest version of Kubernetes (v1.13) can be found [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).
+The full specification of this API for the currently latest version of Kubernetes (v1.13) can be found on the official documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).

 As you can see, the specification is organised as a list of resource types.